lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Channels/DiscordChannel.md

 # AvailableTags property

-The set of tags that can be used in a GUILD_FORUM channel Limited to 20
+The set of tags that can be used in a GUILD_FORUM or GUILD_MEDIA channel Limited to 20

 ```csharp
 public List<ForumTag> AvailableTags { get; set; }